DalSoft/DalSoft.Swagger.DocumentCodeWithCode/README.md

 ```

 ## Providing Multiple Example using Code
-Use the allowMultipleExamples parameter for AddExampleToParameter and AddOrUpdateResponse to provide multiple examples.
+Use the allowMultipleExamples parameter for AddExampleToParameter and AddOrUpdate to provide multiple examples.
 Multiple examples are useful for shared resources such as errors.
 ```cs
 public class addPet : BaseDocumentOperation
 {